-Our towns and cities are being over run with rats this year as the pandemic has left many places empty of human traffic. business owners only checking their premises periodically may not notice the tell-tale signs of a rat infestation until it has really taken hold.
+This year, our towns and cities are being overrun with rats as the pandemic has left many places empty of human traffic.
+Unfortunately, business owners only checking their premises periodically may not notice the tell-tale signs of a rat infestation until it has taken hold.
 Have a look below for typical signs.

-Rats are very destructive creatures, they gnaw on electrical cabling, furniture, and structures of buildings each of these causing their own issues.
-This is a physical need for rats as their incisor teeth continually grow so the gnawing keeps them at a reasonable size.
+Rats are very destructive creatures.
+They gnaw on electrical cabling, furniture, and structures of buildings, each of these causing their issues.
+This is a physical need for rats as their incisor teeth continually grow.
+Hence, the gnawing keeps them at a reasonable size.

-Rats also leave the multitude of droppings and are carriers of many serious diseases such as salmonella which can be very serious – even fatal!
+Rats also leave many droppings and are carriers of many serious diseases such as salmonella, which can be very serious – even fatal!

-To distinguish between rats and mice – rat droppings are roughly the size of a jellybean and mice droppings are the size of a grain of rice.
+How to distinguish between rats and mice – rat droppings are roughly the size of a jellybean, and mice droppings are the size of a grain of rice.
 So it will be easy to spot if they have been on your premises!